 Mindfulness teaches you to know your body better.
 With this basis in mind, you can see what is going on in your life and whether it suits you, Garau concludes.
 “By listening carefully to your body, what you need to perform and blossom as a human being will come to you eventually.”

 Els Keytsman is Director of UNIA, a public and independent human rights institution dedicated to promoting equality and fighting against discrimination.
 In this interview, she explains how UNIA operates and the difference they are making.

 What exactly is UNIA and what does it do?

-Keytsman: ‘While UNIA may be an independent equality body, we frequently work together with various ministers to achieve our goals.
+Keytsman: “While UNIA may be an independent equality body, we frequently work together with various ministers to achieve our goals.
 For example, when it comes to issues surrounding equality and discrimination within the labour market, we cooperate with the Minister for Employment.
 This is on both a Flemish and federal level.
-As an inter-federal institution, we are active in Flanders, Wallonia, Brussels and the German-speaking community, accountable to no fewer than six parliaments.
+As an inter-federal institution, we are active in Flanders, Wallonia, Brussels, and the German-speaking community, accountable to no fewer than six parliaments.
 This is a great benefit, particularly since Belgium is a country of great complexity.
-What we learn on one side of the language border, we can apply on the other.
+We can apply what we learn on one side of the language border on the other.
 For example, we took our employees from Liège and Namur to the city of Ghent, as it has been running practical trials on the private rental market to measure and tackle discrimination since 2015.
-Following this visit, a working group was set up in 2020 that today unites Liege, Namur, Verviers, Charleroi and Mons.
-This allows us to work together on promoting equality and tackling discrimination.’
+Following this visit, a working group was set up in 2020 that today unites Liege, Namur, Verviers, Charleroi, and Mons.
+This allows us to work together on promoting equality and tackling discrimination.”